 I first came to Carson’s poetry through his prose.
 Last Night’s Fun (North Point Press, 1996) is a masterly piece of work, arguably the finest book ever written about the mysteries of the music-making process.
 His new book of poetry, The Twelfth of Never, continues in that vein.
 He uses tune titles –notoriously misleading in the Irish tradition- for many poems.
 He poetically plagiarizes many old ballads, twisting and turning familiar lines into a darker tapestry such as this from The Rising of the Moon:

 Carson writes like a man possessed.
 The Twelfth of Never reads like it was written in one passionate, pellucid night when the words flowed freely, and his magpie mind couldn’t be stopped.
-And, as if living in the North was not strange enough, Carson’s forays into Japanese culture bring him to locations where he finds,
+And, as if living in the North was not strange enough, Carson’s forays into Japanese culture bring him to locations where he finds, The labyrinth to which I hadn’t got the key.

 Poetry is, at its best, an intellectual and emotional con game.
 The poet hopes to trick us into thinking anew about things or rethinking familiar things by sleight-of-word.
 Carson riffs, raps, trips, traps, rocks, and rolls our perceptions in his poetry.
 In The Display Case, Carson seems to express some regret that his oeuvre is nearly all in English, not his native Irish language.
-But this is English writing that could only emerge from an Irish consciousness,
+But this is English writing that could only emerge from an Irish consciousness, Where everything is metaphor and simile (Tib’s Eve).

 Carson’s poems are odes to complexity, a dissection of that hairball of historic proportions, that nest of co-dependent hostilities that is Northern Ireland.
 And discussion of Northern Irish poetry is no less fraught with difficulty, a minefield sown with words.